braincore/hai-cli/README.md

 - `hai bye '<cmd>'...` - Run any command(s) as if using the CLI without entering the CLI.
 Use single-quotes to minimize issues.
 Multiple commands can be specified.
 All printouts go to the terminal and `hai` exits at the end.
-  - e.g. `hai bye '!sh list all titles in HN front page, use jq'`
+  - e.g. `hai bye '!sh convert apple1.jpg to webp'`
   - If running in non-interactive mode (e.g. as a cron job), use `-y` to automatically confirm all user prompts.
 - `hai -i` - Enter incognito mode to keep no history.
 Pair with